 Accreditation All participating organisations involved in a European Voluntary Service activity must hold a valid EVS accreditation (for more information, please consult the EVS section of the Annex I of this Guide).
 Duration of activity From 2 to 12 months.
-To facilitate the organisation of on-arrival training, the activity must start at the beginning of the month (i.e. within the first seven days of the month).
-Duration of activity In addition, in case of activities involving at least 10 volunteers who are doing their service together (group service) or involving young people with fewer opportunities, the European Voluntary Service can last from 2 weeks to 2 months (short term EVS).
+To facilitate the organisation of on-arrival training, the activity must start at the beginning of the month (i.e. within the first seven days of the month). , In addition, in case of activities involving at least 10 volunteers who are doing their service together (group service) or involving young people with fewer opportunities, the European Voluntary Service can last from 2 weeks to 2 months (short term EVS).
 Venue(s) of the A volunteer from a Programme Country must carry out her/his activity in another Programme Country or in a Partner Country neighbouring the EU. activity A volunteer from a Partner Country neighbouring the EU must carry out her/his activity in a Programme Country.
 Young people aged between 17 and $30^{48}$ , resident in the country of their sending organisation.
 Eligible participants A volunteer can take part in only one European Voluntary Service .
 Exception: volunteers who carried out an EVS activity lasting maximum 2 months can take part in an additional European Voluntary Service.
 Number of participants Maximum 30 volunteers for the whole project.
 In order to maintain a clear link to the country where the National Agency is based, at least one of the sending organisations or the receiving organisation in each activity must be from the country of the National Agency to which the application is submitted Advance Planning Visit (APV): only for EVS involving young people with fewer opportunities.
-Other criteria To the provident formance on ADV/ these the following a lighting with the providence of the If the project foresees an APV, then the following eligibility criteria must be respected: • duration of the APV: maximum 2 days (travel days excluded); number of participants: 1 participant per group.
+Other criteria If the project foresees an APV, then the following eligibility criteria must be respected: duration of the APV: maximum 2 days (travel days excluded); number of participants: 1 participant per group.
 The number of participants can be raised to 2 under the condition that at least 1 of the participants is a young person taking part in the activity.

-See note above on age limits.
-This applies for EVS under Erasmus+ and previous programmes.
+See note above on age limits. $^{\rm 49}$ This applies for EVS under Erasmus+ and previous programmes.